akshaymagapu/LSRE-akshay-kumar-magapu/ReleasePlanning/rplog.md

 Started tracking issues commented on Course Chatroom #69 issue which is "Is this chatroom only for students or between teacher and students?"
 The issue is clarified with both the participants can chat together or can have a private chat.

+* Lesson Learnt <br>
+L1: As the requirements does not contain clear enough information to implement, so there is a need of these requirements to be clarified.

 ## Week 47